CodeTransFusion/ApiRAT/README.md

 ## About
 The repository for the paper "APIRAT: Integrating Multi-source API Knowledge for Enhanced Code Translation with LLMs".

-### Artifacts

-All artifacts in the paper can be found in artifacts.zip.
-Please download the `artifacts.zip` file from our [Google Drive]().
-After downloading, unzip the file into the repository's root directory.

 ### Installation
 Follow the steps below to set up your environment.
 Clone this repository: